CDAT/cdms/docs/source/manual/cdms_2.rst

     "``None``", "``setAxisList(axislist)``", "Set all axes of the variable. axislist is a list of axis objects."
     "``None``", "``setMissing(value)``", "Set the missing value.
 Integer ``size()`` Number of elements of the variable."
     "Variable", "``subRegion(* region, time=None, level=None, latitude=None, longitude=None, squeeze=0, raw=0)``", "Read a coordinate region of data, returning a transient variable.
 A region is a hyperrectangle in coordinate space.
     * ``region`` is an argument list, each item of which specifies an interval of a coordinate axis.
 The intervals are listed in the order of the variable axes.
 If trailing dimensions are omitted, all values of those dimensions are retrieved.
 If an axis is circular (axis.isCircular() is true) or cycle is specified (see below), then data will be read with wraparound in that dimension.
 Only one axis may be read with wraparound.
-A coordinate interval has one of the forms listed in `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_ .
+A coordinate interval has one of the forms listed in `Index and Coordinate Intervals <#id11>`_ .
 Also see ``axis.mapIntervalExt``.
     * The optional keyword arguments ``time``, ``level``, ``latitude``, and ``longitude`` may also be used to specify the dimension for which the interval applies.
 This is particularly useful if the order of dimensions is not known in advance.
 An exception is raised if a keyword argument conflicts with a positional region argument.
     * The optional keyword argument ``squeeze`` determines whether or not the shape of the returned array contains dimensions whose length is 1; by default this argument is 0, and such dimensions are not 'squeezed out'.
     * The optional keyword argument ``raw`` specifies whether the return object is a variable or a masked array.
 By default, a transient variable is returned, having the axes and attributes corresponding to2,3 the region read.
 If raw=1, an MV2 masked array is returned, equivalent to the transient variable without the axis and attribute information."